otrv4/otrv4/otrv4.md

 ### Authentication state

-The authentication state variable, `authstate`, controls the aunthentication mechanism.
+The authentication state variable, `authstate`, controls the authentication mechanism.
 It can take one of two values:

 ```